-In our master and guest bath, there is a very old towel bar that will no longer match to the brushed nickel/stainless steel finishes I plan to have.
-During my master bedroom painting project, I was so frustrated with the ugly bar that I decided it must go… right now!
+In our primary and guest bath, there is a very old towel bar that will no longer match to the brushed nickel/stainless steel finishes I plan to have.
+During my primary bedroom painting project, I was so frustrated with the ugly bar that I decided it must go… right now!

 The wallpaper was partially glued to the supports of the towel bar, so using a razor blade, I trimmed the edges to make the process easier.